 The most straightforward difference is the typical age of diagnosis.
-About 75 percent of people with social anxiety were diagnosed between the ages of 8 and 15, and the median age of onset is 13.
+About 75 percent of people with social anxiety had a diagnosis between the ages of 8 and 15, with the median age of onset is 13.

 Personality disorders are rarely diagnosed before age 18.
 These disorders are characterized by long-term, recurring behaviors.
 Because your personality changes so much throughout adolescence, most experts won’t diagnose avoidant personality disorder until you’ve settled into adulthood.

 That doesn’t mean that you can’t experience avoidant personality disorder before age 18.
 Most people report that their avoidant personality disorder symptoms started when they were a teenager.
-Sometimes, people are diagnosed with social anxiety during adolescence and avoidant personality disorder in adulthood.
+Sometimes, people have a diagnosis of social anxiety in adolescence and avoidant personality disorder in adulthood.

 Recognizing a Problem